webrecorder/pywb/docs/manual/new-vue-ui.rst

 When using the custom banner, it is possible to configure a logo by setting ``ui.logo`` to a static file.

-If ommitted, the standard pywb logo will be used by default.
+If omitted, the standard pywb logo will be used by default.

 Updating the Vue UI
 -------------------

-The UI is contained with the ``pywb/vueui`` directory.
+The UI is contained within the ``pywb/vueui`` directory.

 The Vue component sources can be found in ``pywb/vueui/src``.